MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 ![Single shadow on icon](./devtools-130-images/single-shadow-icon.png)

+See also:
+* [Overview of the user interface](../../../overview.md#overview-of-the-user-interface) in _Overview of DevTools_.

 <!-- ------------------------------ -->
 #### Performance tool icon now shows a warning when throttling is enabled

-When throttling is enabled, a warning icon is displayed in the **Performance** tab of the toolbar to help developers know that performance is impacted by throttling.
+When throttling is enabled in **Device Emulation**, a warning icon is displayed in the **Performance** tab of the toolbar to help you know that performance is impacted by throttling:

 ![Performance tab warning icon](./devtools-130-images/performance-warning-icon.png)

+See also:
+* [Throttle the network and CPU](../../../device-mode/index.md#throttle-the-network-and-cpu) in _Emulate mobile devices (Device Emulation)_.

 <!-- ====================================================================== -->